 How it works

 Installed using the unique Synthite recycled glass aggregate the OMNIGRIP CST surfacing system is comprised of 75% recycled content.
-This combined with the fact the resin binding system contains no solvent and minimal Volatile Organic Content (VOC) re enforcing our commitment to the ISO 14001 Environmental Standard.
+This combined with the resin binding system not containing solvent and minimal Volatile Organic Content (VOC) reinforces our commitment to the ISO 14001 Environmental Standard.